ikawrakow/ik_llama.cpp/github-data/discussions/334 - `iq4_ks` performs great on gemma-3-27b-it-qat-q4_0-unquantized.md

 > but I've heard a lot of positive feedback on the QAT version of Gemma 3.

 Is it so because it really is good, or is it more because the sentiment towards Google has shifted lately (at least when it comes to "AI").
 My impression is that the Internet believes that the latest Gemini models are currently the best (and so, by extension, Gemma3 must be among the best open weight).
 But the few things that I asked Gemma3-12B where I have good knowledge of the subject matter, the answers were complete BS.

+> 👤 **saood06** replied on **2025-04-19** at **09:33:57**
+>
+> > Good question.
+If the `Q4_0` model outperforms the `bf16` model (at least it does for a set of quality metrics), do we now compare the `Q4_0` model against `bf16`, or do we compare the other way around?
+>
+> There are two different BF16's the original post shows PPL of both (pasted below for convenience).
+>
+> Original BF16:
+> `## google/gemma-3-27b-it-BF16-00001-of-00002.gguf`
+> `Final estimate: PPL = 8.4276 +/- 0.06705`
+>
+> QAT BF16:
+> `## google/gemma-3-27b-it-qat-q4_0-unquantized-BF16-00001-of-00002.gguf`
+> `Final estimate: PPL = 8.2021 +/- 0.06387`
+>
+> The extra finetuning that happened because of QAT is definitely showing from these numbers.
+>
+> >How do I know which of these two models is better?
+QAT was involved, fine tuning was involved, so maybe `Q4_0` is the best model?
+> >[...]
+> > Is it so because it really is good, or is it more because the sentiment towards Google has shifted lately (at least when it comes to "AI").
+My impression is that the Internet believes that the latest Gemini models are currently the best (and so, by extension, Gemma3 must be among the best open weight).
+>
+> My impression is that sentiment on Gemma3 is still mixed (if it was better I would have tried it by now), but that for people that used Gemma 3 the QAT versions are a very good drop in replacement offering higher quality, faster inference, and smaller models, but to me it doesn't seem like it has changed the perception of Gemma3 as a whole with plenty of people still not liking it.
+There may be usecases in which it has degraded performance compared to the non QAT version, but I have yet to come across any reports of that.
+>
+> >But the few things that I asked Gemma3-12B where I have good knowledge of the subject matter, the answers were complete BS.
+>
+> Did both QAT and non QAT do that?
+I'd assume they'd both fail your test.
+>
+> Gemma3 may not be a good fit for you, but I am curious what models you have used and liked.

 > 👤 **ikawrakow** replied on **2025-04-20** at **07:02:01**
 >